Do people feel relationally safe in your home? Your church? Your school? Your business?

 It can be.

-By God’s grace, your home, church, or business can be like the classroom that Erin Gruwell formed in a racially splintered high school in southern California.
+By God’s grace, your home, church, school or business can be like the classroom that Erin Gruwell formed in a racially splintered high school in southern California.

 Erin was an idealistic young English teacher who started her career at Woodrow Wilson High School in Long Beach in 1993.
 The school had recently been integrated, bringing together teenagers from diverse racial groups, many of whom were openly hostile toward one another and toward Erin.